ProtoconNet/protocon-general-doc/docs/sdk/js.rst

     const createAccounts = generator.getOperation(createAccountsFact, "")
     createAccounts.addSign(senderPrivateKey);

 | The detailed explanation was omitted.
-Refer to the beginning part of 'Make Your First Operation.'.
+Refer to the beginning part of :ref:`js - Make Your First Operation`.

 Key Updater
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~